ronakupadhyaya/SQL/orm/README.md

     </p></details>

-    Verify that your query works by visiting `localhost:3000/` and checking that usernames are displayed with posts.
 1. Implement the `POST /posts/:id/delete` route.
 Find a post by id and delete it from the database then redirect back to `/`.
 You can read the id of the post that should be deleted from `req.params.id`.